M46N3/HTTP-2-lib/README.md

 ```

 ## Implemented functionality
 HTTP-2-lib supports https, this is done by using [TLS]( https://tools.ietf.org/html/rfc5246) with [ALPN]( https://tools.ietf.org/html/rfc7301) extension.
-ALPN extension is used to negotiate the use of HTTP/2.
+ALPN extension is used to negotiate the use of HTTP/2 with the client.
 Not all web browsers supports HTTP/2 over TLS, you can check which web browser that are supported [here]( https://caniuse.com/#search=http2).

 ## Future work